-In addition to WarSampo, AMMO is used in several other projects to provide occupational groups and information about social stratification, making it an important resource for Digital
+In addition to WarSampo, AMMO is used in several other projects to provide occupational groups and information about social stratification, making it an important resource for Digital Humanities research.

-Humanities research.
 It is planned to be taken into use in upcoming projects dealing with historical information about Finland.
 As the current focus is only on early 20th century, one topic of future research is handling occupations changing in time, for example through different interlinked versions of occupations for different time spans.

-Wikidata8 and Finnish KANTO - National Agent Data9 are becoming relevant LOD sources for occupational labels for historical persons in addition to historical person registers and census data.
-One aspect of future work is to study and work on the compatibility between AMMO and these sources.
+Wikidata6 and Finnish KANTO - National Agent Data7 are becoming relevant LOD sources for occupational labels for historical persons in addition to historical person registers and census data.
+One aspect of future work is to study and work on compatibility with these sources.